 Worried that your child with autism may be nonverbal?
 Perhaps you're wondering if they can ever learn how to speak.

-Either way, you’re in the right place.
-After you read this article, you will know what nonverbal autism is, its early signs, and how you can help your child get comfortable with talking.
+Either way, you're in the right place.
+After you read this article, you will know what nonspeaking autism is, its early signs, and how you can help your child get comfortable with talking.

 What is nonverbal autism?

-If your son or daughter was diagnosed with autism spectrum disorder (ASD) and they haven’t spoken their first words by the time they turned 4 years old, they are considered to have nonverbal autism.
+If your son or daughter was diagnosed with autism spectrum disorder (ASD) and they haven't spoken their first words by the time they turned 4 years old, they are considered to have nonverbal autism also known as nonspeaking autism.

-To put it another way, children with nonverbal autism don’t use verbs or words when they interact with others.
+To put it another way, children with nonspeaking autism don't use verbs or words when they interact with others.

 Some of them will make sounds or noises (instead of speaking) to communicate what they think or how they feel.